-Simulated annealing (SA) is a global stochastic optimization algorithm that was first introduced by Kirkpatric et al. [17].
+Simulated annealing (SA) is a global stochastic optimization algorithm that was first introduced by Kirkpatric et al..
 The algorithm begins with an initial solution, and then a neighboring solution is created by perturbing the current solution.
 If the cost of the neighboring solution is less than that of the current solution, the neighboring solution is accepted; else it is accepted or rejected with some probability.
 The probability of accepting an inferior solution is a function of a parameter called the temperature.
 The probability function used is:

-$$p = e^{-\frac{\Delta C}{T}}$$
+$p = e^{-\frac{\Lambda C}{T}}$

 where $\Delta C$ is the change in the cost between the neighboring solution and the current solution and T is the current temperature.
-At the beginning of the algorithm, the temperature T is large and an inferior solution has a high probability of being accepted.
-As the optimization progresses, the temperature decreases and there is a lower probability of accepting an inferior solution.
 The procedure we used to implement the simulated annealing algorithm for finding an optimal SOC test schedule that minimizes the expected test completion time is given below.

-Objective: Find an optimal solution Sopt, which makes the cost function C(Sopt) minimum.
+Objective: Find an optimal solution $S{\text{opt}}$ , which makes the cost function $C(S{\text{opt}})$ minimum.